microsoft/azure-bidding-and-auction-services-demo/README.md

 - Key Management Service (KMS)

-  Written by Microsoft, based on the [Confidential Consortium Framework (CCF)](https://github.com/microsoft/ccf) Currently closed source, but with plans to open source
+  Written by Microsoft, based on the [Confidential Consortium Framework (CCF)](https://github.com/microsoft/ccf).
+  The KMS is currently closed source, but with plans to open source.

 ## Contributing